DannieBGoode/opensx70/_posts/2018/03/2018-03-28-here-we-go-again.md

 permalink: /posts/2018/03/here-we-go-again
 description: Up to date on the openSX70
 ---
-#{% include video id="MU2MqRjvjZs" provider="youtube" class="full"%}
+![Fire image]({{site.url}}/{{site.baseurl}}img/about/20180318_Lens_and_Bellows_assembled_PCB_600DPI.jpg)

 I have a new board and camera prototype #2.
 This is my pre-production board since I intent to do a mini manufacturing run at SeeedFusion PCBA.
 This new board is more or less the same as Aladdin with a few cosmetic changes and an ICSP header.

-![Fire image]({{site.url}}/{{site.baseurl}}img/about/20180318_Lens_and_Bellows_assembled_PCB_600DPI.jpg)

 Now I normally use the FTDI USB connection to program the camera.
 But to do that I neew to have the bootloader on the Atmega328p chip.
 Since I am hand-building the boards I can easily do that with an adapter.